AustinFinell/xmas.wave/README.txt

 ##Project Outline

-[] Create a game with the goal of avoiding ornaments flying around the screen
+[x] Create a game with the goal of avoiding ornaments flying around the screen

-[] Have character as a Christmas tree
+[x] Have character as a Christmas tree

+[] Make ornaments appear realistic

 [] Arcade High-Score Page after game

+[] Hitboxed in correct shapes

 [] Ornaments dissapear on collision?

 [] Ornaments Appear on character if hit?